 11 Now when he [Paul] had come up, had broken bread and eaten, and talked a long while, even till daybreak, he departed.
 12 And they brought the young man [Eutychus] in alive, and they were not a little comforted.
 13 Then we went ahead to the ship and sailed to Assos, there intending to take Paul on board; for so he had given orders, intending himself to go on foot.
 14 And when he met us at Assos, we took him on board and came to Mitylene (Acts 20:11-14).

-Mark said that Assos was one of his top 10 favorite places in Turkey to visit.
+Dr. Mark Wilson has said that Assos is one of his top 10 favorite places in Turkey to visit.
 I have to agree!